-A securities offering exempt from registration with the SEC is sometimes referred to as a private placement or an unregistered offering.
+A security offering exempt from registration with the SEC is sometimes referred to as a private placement investment or an unregistered offering.
 Under the federal securities laws, a company may not offer or sell securities unless the offering has been registered with the SEC or an exemption from registration is available.

 Generally speaking, private placements are not subject to some of the laws and regulations that are designed to protect investors, such as the comprehensive disclosure requirements that apply to registered offerings.
 Private and public companies engage in private placements to raise funds from investors.
 Hedge funds and other private funds also engage in private placements.

 As an individual investor, you may be offered an opportunity to invest in an unregistered offering.
 You may be told that you are being given an exclusive opportunity.
 The opportunity may come from a broker, acquaintance, friend or relative.
 You may have seen an advertisement regarding the opportunity.
 The securities involved may be, among other things:

 -a membership interest in a limited liability company, or

 – an investment product such as a note or bond.

 Keep in mind that private placement investments can be very risky and may be difficult, if not virtually impossible, to sell.

 Regulation D: What is it?

 When reviewing private placement documents, you may see a reference to Regulation D. Regulation D includes three SEC rules—Rules 504, 505 and 506—that issuers often rely on to sell securities in unregistered offerings.
 The entity selling the securities is commonly referred to as the issuer.
 Each rule has specific requirements that the issuer must meet.

 If you have reason to believe that an unregistered offering claiming to rely on one of these rules does not satisfy the applicable requirements, consider this a red flag about the investment.